yao-laboratory/MotifCluster/README.md

 ## Method c:  with peak intensity, no cluster merge
 ### Description:
-This function can run union and merge clusters but without using weight information
+This displays the results for Method c: has union-split with utilizing weight information but without merge clusters.
 ### Step 1：
 #### Input & Output:
 Input files same as MotifCluster method's step 1 command.